AgileVentures/av-static-website/source/blog_articles/2017-09-06-av-ecosystem-review-athletic-reps.html.markdown

 SyntaxError: Unexpected token {
 ```

 I've not remembered some of the syntax from yesterday.
-This is the point of the rep - find the pain point that you would not otherwise find if you just copied and pasted the code.
+This is the point of the rep - find the pain point that you would not find if you just copied and pasted the code.
 Can I now solve this without resorting to looking up the solution ...
 It's so tempting to just go look at the correct syntax, but I will force myself to slowly read the error message, `SyntaxError: Unexpected token {` so maybe just try dropping the curly braces ... no both the following fail:

 ```js
 require expect from 'chai';